The affine Springer fiber-sheaf correspondence: Introduction

 \subsection{Conjectures}

-The main construction of the paper produces a \(\C^*\)-equivariant quasi-coherent sheaf for \(\gamma\in \fg(\cK)\).
+The main construction in Theorem \ref{thm:mainthm} produces a \(\C^{\times}\)-equivariant quasi-coherent sheaf for \(\gamma\in \fg(\cK)\) (and trivial subgroup $K_{\gamma}$).
 Quasi-coherence of the sheaf follows directly from our construction, but we suspect that a stronger statement is in fact true:

 \begin{conjecture} For any regular semisimple \(\gamma\in \fg(\cK)\) the sheaf $\cF_\gamma$ is coherent:

 \end{conjecture}